BradHutchings/Mmojo-Server/instructions/-Start-Here-TOC.md

 Build Mmojo Server executables.

 - [501.
 Prepare to Build](501-Prepare-to-Build.md) - Clone llama.cpp repo, fix some things, and copy some things.
-- [502.
-Prepare to Test](502-Prepare-to-Test.md) - Set some environment variables to customize test runs.
-- [510.
-Platform Builds](510-Platform-Builds.md) - Explains build-platform executables and how to build them.
-Now with GPU choices and support.
-  - [511.
-Platform (Compatible)](511-Platform-Compatible.md) - Build `mmojo-server` for the base CPU of the build environment platform.
-  - [512.
-Platform (Performant)](512-Platform-Performant.md) - Build `mmojo-server` for recent CPUs from the CPU family of the build environment platform.
-  - [513.
-Platform (Native)](513-Platform-Native.md) - Build `mmojo-server` highly optimized for the CPU of the build environment platform.<br/><br/>

 ---
 [MIT License](/LICENSE)<br/>